moliver28/research-handbook/content/handbook/marketing/digital-experience/engineering/code-standards.md

 * Use ESLint with a shared configuration to enforce code quality and consistency.

-### Code Formatting

-* Use Prettier for automatic code formatting to ensure a uniform code style across the project.

 ## Accessibility

 * Follow WCAG guidelines to ensure the website is accessible to all users.